geo-at-github/hotswap.js/README.md

 ### hotswap.refreshJs([includedFiles]) ###

-Refreshes only the .js files put listed includedFiles.
+Refreshes only the .js files listed in includedFiles.
-<br />@param includedFiles Array of file names.
+<br />@param {array} - includedFiles Array of file names.

 Example: